Budget amounts are sometimes hard to determine when configuring your travel policy:

 - Each provider might also offer the same service for very different prices 📈 📉

-Instead of only configuring a maximum budget per service, admins are now able to set up a percentage cap based on the cheapest option available for Flights and based on the median option available for Hotels.
+Instead of only configuring a maximum budget per service, admins are now able to set up a percentage cap based on:

 How do dynamic budgets work?

 If the dynamic budget is configured with the cheapest option, it will use the price of the cheapest offer found in the search results to decide if the rest of the offers are in or out of policy.

 For example: if we set a dynamic budget of 20% and the cheapest offer found costs €100, then all offers at or below €120 will be in policy.
 Any offer above that will be marked as out of policy.